Musthakh-Ahammed/problem-solving-playbook/sql/README.md

   Identifying users with at least three consecutive login days using the date minus row_number pattern in T-SQL.

 - 📂 **[First Successful Transaction After Failure](./first-successful-transaction-after-failure)**
-  Identify the first successful transaction that immediately follows a failed transaction for each customer using T-SQL window functions.
+  Identify the first successful transaction that immediately follows a failed transaction for each customer.

 ---